Adjunct Faculty HandbookPage address: https://www.mnsu.edu/hr/resguide/adjunct/adjuncthiring.html

 Adjunct appointments terminate at the end of the stated period and carry no implication of future employment.

 Adjunct positions are generally posted on the university’s “Employment at MSU” web page which can be found at: /hr/vacancy/.
-Selection of adjuncts must be based on legitimate job related reasons, taking into account the University’s Affirmative Action obligations and commitment to diversity.
+Selection of adjuncts must be based on legitimate job related reasons, taking into account the University’s Equal Opportunity & Title IX obligations and commitment to diversity.

 An adjunct will have a master’s degree, specialized licensure or other special preparation/experience.
 The department shall be responsible for evaluating the academic credentials of the candidate and making recommendations to the President/designee.
 Please consult the hiring department for any additional criteria and documentation.